canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 .. literalinclude :: uc-image-creation/model.json
    :language: json

+Create the model assertion in the same directory as the pc-gadget.

 The gadget snap no channel and id, because it isn't in the store.
 We're going to build it locally and pass it to the image builder.